Yuyaooo/ST558Final/README.md

 # ST558Final

-## Required Package for Final Project
+## Required Packages for Breast Cancer App

 The following packages should be installed before you run the app.